This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Abrasive Jet Micromachining – 12”.

 10. Vibratory feeder or toothed belt feeder as used to measure the quantity of the abrasive particles before mixing.

 Explanation: Metered abrasive particles are introduced into the mixing chamber through a port.
-The abrasive particles are metered using different techniques like vibratory feeder or toothed belt feeder.
+The abrasive particles are metered using different techniques like a vibratory feeder or toothed belt feeder.
 The reader may consult standard literature on transportation of powders.

 Sanfoundry Global Education & Learning Series – Manufacturing Processes.